 Children are normally in school for 6 hours 30 minutes per day.
 This includes the lunch break and playtimes.
 Children at Key Stage 1 receive 21 hours of teaching per week.
 Children at Key Stage 2 receive 23 hours 30 minutes of teaching per week.

-In addition to this a short period of collective worship is held daily for all children in Years 1 to 6.
-Reception children are introduced to this gradually.
+In addition to this a short period of collective worship is held daily for all children.

 Pupil Behaviour

 Our school rules are: